More about a career in podiatry

 Official agenda for change pay rates

 NHS Agenda for change provides a matrix of salaries which are reviewed annually.
-Private practice salaries are dependent on how many days you wish to work, the nature of your service and the provision of products often sold to clients.
-As a commercial enterprise, the earning capabilities are very broad with some sources suggesting from £30,000 – £80,000 per annum and others above £100,000 for successful practices.
+Private practice salaries depend on how many days you wish to work, the nature of your service and the provision of products often sold to clients.
+As a commercial enterprise, the earning capabilities are extensive, with some sources suggesting from £30,000 – £80,000 per annum and others above £100,000 for successful practices.
 Podiatrists may be sole owners, manager-owners, associates or assistant podiatrists.

 - What Career to Choose After School?
 (I)